 - 29.1.
 The Bureau of Economic Analysis (BEA) produces several other international economic statistical products that supplement the three core International Economic Accounts.
 These other accounts provide additional detail in various dimensions for the core accounts or focus on related economic topics.
 The information they provide offers policymakers and other data users a fuller picture of U.S. economic engagement with the rest of the world. - 29.2.
 The four chapters that follow discuss a selection of these other accounts.
 Chapter 30 discusses monthly statistics on trade in goods and services, a joint product of BEA and the U.S. Census Bureau.
-Chapter 31 discusses the international services statistics-an annual statistical product that provides more detail on trade in services than the International Transactions Accounts (ITAs) and covers services provided internationally through affiliates of multinational enterprises (MNEs).
+Chapter 31 discusses the international services statistics, which is an annual statistical product that provides more detail on trade in services than the International Transactions Accounts (ITAs); covers services provided internationally through affiliates of multinational enterprises (MNEs); and includes services trade by enterprise characteristics (STEC).
 Chapter 32 discusses the direct investment by country and industry statistics.
 These statistics provide more detail than the ITAs and International Investment Position (IIP) Accounts on the income, financial transactions, and positions associated with direct investment.
 Chapter 33 discusses statistics on new foreign direct investment in the United States.
 Covered in these statistics are acquisitions of existing U.S. enterprises and greenfield investment by foreign direct investors, which includes the establishment of new U.S. businesses along with expansions of existing U.S. affiliates.

 29.3.
 BEA also produces other international economic statistical products, either on a regular basis or periodically, that are not discussed at length in this volume.
-For example, BEA has periodically published statistics profiling U.S. firms involved in trade in services.43 These statistics utilize a link between survey data BEA collects on trade in services and survey data it collects on MNEs to provide information on the characteristics of firms that account for a large share of U.S. trade in services.
-Characteristics covered include industry, ownership, and size of firm.
-As a second example, BEA published an annual article in the Survey of Current Business on an ownership-based framework of the U.S. current account from 1995 to 2022.44 This framework presented the current account of the ITAs along ownership lines and provided additional detail on direct investment income to show how that income is derived from the production and sales of affiliates.
+In addition, BEA produces templates, when appropriate, to help users estimate discontinued series using statistics available on BEA's website.
+For example, BEA has periodically published statistics profiling U.S. firms involved in trade in services.
+These statistics utilize a link between survey data BEA collects on trade in services and survey data it collects on MNEs to provide information on the characteristics of firms that account for a large share of U.S. trade in services.
+Characteristics covered include industry, ownership, and size of firmintoother firmnumbers of services types traded and numbers of trading partners.
+As a second example, BEA published an annual article in the Survey of Current Business on an ownership-based framework of the U.S. current account from 1995 to 2022.43 This framework presented the current account of the ITAs along ownership lines and provided additional detail on direct investment income to show how that income is derived from the production and sales of affiliates.
 The series was discontinued in 2022, but the historical statistics and a template to assist users in extending the series forward are available on the BEA website.